jimmarkunas/agents-enterprise-ai-operating-model/README.md

 ## How to use this system

-1. Create a fork
+1. Create a fork using the "Fork" CTA above.
-2. Download the free step-by-step toolkit above
+2. Download the free step-by-step toolkit above.
 3. Define the enterprise business case.
 4. Map authority, access, and system boundaries.
 5. Set guardrails and evidence requirements.